Establishing a domestic partnership

 Remember, if your partner also works at UC, you can be covered under your UC benefits or your partner’s, but not both.
-If you decide to cover both of you under your benefits, be sure your partner de-enrolls from his/her benefits.
+If you decide to cover both of you under your benefits, be sure your partner disenrolls from his/her benefits.

 If you drop your UC medical coverage to go on your partner's plan and your partner loses his or her job, you can re-enroll in UC coverage within 31 days of losing your partner’s coverage.

 Establish your domestic partner for purposes of UC Retirement Plan (UCRP) survivor and death benefits

 There are three ways to establish your domestic partnership for UCRP (any single method is sufficient):

 - Registration of your domestic partnership with the State of California;

-- Registration of your same-sex union, other than marriage, validly formed in another jurisdiction, that is substantially equivalent to a California domestic partnership; or
+- Registration of your same-sex union, other than marriage, in another jurisdiction that is substantially equivalent to a California domestic partnership; or